HOW TO USE FIBREGLASS

 The trapped moisture will prevent or slow the resin curing process, and water can cause the fibre layer to come apart.
 Relative humidity will determine the strength of the produced material.

-OUTDOOR FURNITURE MAINTENANCE
+MATERIALS GUIDE TO OUTDOOR FURNITURE